 If you choose not to sign the attestation during your ASC appointment, we will deny your application, petition, or request.
 A signature is a part of the biometrics collection for certain applications, petitions, or requests.
 If you choose not to provide a signature, we cannot collect your biometrics and, as a result, cannot complete the required background and security checks.

 If you do not understand the attestation that appears on the screen at your appointment, you may ask us to reschedule your biometrics appointment.
 Please note, however, that rescheduling your biometrics appointment may result in delays in processing your application, petition, or request.

 We will not refund the biometric services fee if you do not provide the required biometrics.
-You may make an InfoPass appointment if you need additional information about the ASC process.

 If you need help during your ASC appointment, you may bring someone with you, such as a family member, attorney, or accredited representative.
 If you do not understand spoken English, you should bring someone with you who can translate for you.

 There is no requirement for your attorney or accredited representative to go with you to the ASC, even if he or she submitted your application, petition, or request to USCIS.

 Your notice will provide specific instructions on what you should bring with you to your ASC appointment.
 You must also bring: